ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Request Continuation {#response-continue}

-If the AS determines that the request can be continued with additional requests, it responds with the "continue" field.
+If the AS determines that the request can be continued with additional requests, it responds with the `continue` field.
 This field contains a JSON object with the following properties.